-Prerequisite: ELMT 1380 or WLDG 1307 with a grade of "C" or better
+Prerequisite: TECM 1303 with a grade of "C" or better

-ELMT 2453 Power Generation Troubleshooting
+ELMT 2353 Power Generation Troubleshooting

 Instruction in the different types of troubleshooting techniques, procedures, and methods used to solve power generation problems.
 Topics include application of data collection and analysis, cause-effect relationships, and reasoning.